ansys/pyansys-math/doc/source/index.rst

 millions of dof, providing a variety of situations where you can directly leverage Ansys high-performance solvers on a variety of eigenproblems.
-Fortunately, you can leverage this without relearning an entirely new language because APDL Math has been written in a similar manner as the ``NumPy`` and ``SciPy`` libraries.
+Fortunately, you can leverage this without relearning an entirely new language because AnsysMath has been written in a similar manner as the ``NumPy`` and ``SciPy`` libraries.
 For example, here is a comparison between the NumPy and SciPy linear algebra solvers and the AnsysMath solver: